mwbowers/mwbowers.github.io/manuals/migrations/rpg-cycle.md

 The [IBM i RPG Program Cycle](https://www.ibm.com/docs/en/i/7.2?topic=logic-program-cycle) is a series of ordered steps that the main procedure goes through for each record read.
 Depending on the coded specifications, your program may or may not use each step in the cycle.

+Primary and secondary files indicate input is controlled by the program cycle.
+A full procedural file indicates that input is controlled by program-specified calculation operations (for example, `READ` and `CHAIN`).

+To control the cycle, you can have:

+* One primary file and, optionally, one or more secondary files.
+* Only full procedural files (including external Printfiles).
+* A combination of one primary file, optional secondary files, and one or more full procedural files in which some of the input is controlled by the cycle, and other input is controlled by the program.
+* No files (for example, input can come from a parameter list or a DataArea Data structure).

 ## QSys Cycle

 The [RPG implicit logic](https://www.ibm.com/docs/en/i/7.2?topic=cycle-detailed-rpg-iv-program) is made explicit during the conversion to C#.